YOLO: An Efficient Terahertz Band Integrated Sensing and Communications Scheme with Beam Squint: Dynamic Target Sensing Scheme Based on CBS-Beamforming

 \subsection{Multiple YOLO: An Improved Localization Scheme}

-The essence of target distance estimation in YOLO scheme is to use the phases differences of the $2\ddot M+1$ sidelobe subcarriers with different frequencies in only one time beam sweeping.
+Although the proposed YOLO algorithm is theoretically valid, its performance under noise may not be satisfactory.
+The basic idea of target distance and velocity estimation in YOLO is to use the phase differences of the $2\ddot M+1$ sidelobe subcarriers with different frequencies and $N_s$ continuous OFDM symbols in only one beam sweep.
 However, it can be seen from (19) that the power of the $k^*$-th target's sidelobe subcarriers is smaller than that of the peak power subcarrier.
-Hence the other $K-1$ targets will cause greater interference to the $k^*$-th target's sidelobe subcarriers than its peak power subcarrier, which may lead to a non-zero error floor for distance estimation.
-Conversely, the peak power subcarrier contains more pure and accurate target distance information than sidelobe subcarriers.
+Hence the other $K-1$ targets will cause relatively higher interference to the $k^*$-th target's sidelobe subcarriers than its peak power subcarrier, which may lead to a non-zero error floor for distance and velocity estimation.
+Conversely, the peak power subcarrier contains more pure and accurate target distance and velocity information than sidelobe subcarriers.

-Hence we consider listening \emph{more times} to improve the localization performance.
+Hence we consider listening \emph{more times} to improve the sensing performance.
 However, directly repeating YOLO for many times cannot improve the performance much, because of the interference of the sidelobe subcarriers in YOLO.
-As shown in Fig.~6, here we design a new method based on $P$ times beam sweeping with different CBS-Beamforming ranges to realize higher precision target localization, in which we only retain the information of the peak power subcarrier while discard the sidelobe subcarriers.
+We thus design a new method based on $P$-times beam sweeping with different CBS-Beamforming ranges to realize higher precision target sensing as shown in Fig.~8, in which we only retain the information of the peak power subcarrier while discarding the sidelobe subcarriers.
 By doing this, we set every time beam sweeping as a YOLO but with different beam squint range.
-Specifically, we set the start angle as $\theta_{start,p}$ and the end angle as $\theta_{end,p}$ for the $p$-th beam sweeping, where $p=1,2,...,P$.
-Note that there should be $\min\{\theta_{start,1},\theta_{start,2},...,\theta_{start,P}\}\geq\theta_{start}$ and $\max\{\theta_{end,1},\theta_{end,2},...,\theta_{end,P}\}\leq\theta_{end}$, such that each time beam sweeping can cover the whole sensing range.
+Specifically, we set the start angle as $\theta_{start,p}$ and the end angle as $\theta_{end,p}$ for the $p$-th beam sweep, where $p=1,2,...,P$.
+Note that there should be $\min\{\theta_{start,1},\theta_{start,2},...,\theta_{start,P}\}\geq\theta_{start}$ and $\max\{\theta_{end,1},\theta_{end,2},...,\theta_{end,P}\}\leq\theta_{end}$, such that each beam sweep can cover the whole sensing range.